Code-Institute-Submissions/nature-blog/README.md

    was used to help write the README.md
   - [Code Institute Sample README](https://github.com/Code-Institute-Solutions/SampleREADME)
   was used as a reference when writing the README.
-  - [Code explained repository](https://github.com/CodeExplainedRepo/Weather-App-JavaScript) was used to give a tutorial for using a weather API
+  - [Django project - build a simple blog](https://www.youtube.com/watch?v=S9-Bt1JgRjQ&list=PLOLrQ9Pn6cawWd-5UZM6CIm0uqFXeBcTd&index=5) was used to give a tutorial for setting up a blog app in Django and adding a category model
-  - [Code Institute](https://learn.codeinstitute.net/) was used for extra reference for HTML and CSS
+  - [Code Institute](https://learn.codeinstitute.net/) was used for extra reference for HTML, CSS, Python and Django
   - [W3 Schools](https://www.w3schools.com/) was used for reference on syntax
   - [Stack Overflow](https://stackoverflow.com/) was used for syntax and coding queries